Seatis/my-teaching-materials/java-spring/intro-to-spring/README.md

 - Create and pass a Greeting object when it is called.
 - Recompile app
 - Open [http://localhost:8080/greeting](http://localhost:8080/greeting) in your webbrowser
-- Your output should looks like: {"id":1,"content":"Hello, World!"}
+- Your output should look like: {"id":1,"content":"Hello, World!"}

 ### Hello User REST App
 - Please improve your previous app to greet you and get the name from url query parameter.
 - You should use @RequestParam annotation
 - Recompile app
 - Open [http://localhost:8080/greeting?name=Your%20name](http://localhost:8080/greeting?name=Your%20name) in your webbrowser
-- Your output should looks like: {"id":1,"content":"Hello, Your name!"}
+- Your output should look like: {"id":1,"content":"Hello, Your name!"}

 ### REST Greet counter app
 - Lets improve your previous app to able to count the greet number. (count api calls)